zamazan4ik/awesome-pgo/article/article.md

 This year I attended [FOSDEM 2024](https://fosdem.org/2024/) (it was my first FOSDEM btw) where I discussed PGO from different perspectives (open-source project developers, OS maintainers) and gathered a lot of valuable thoughts about this optimization.
 It was a win-win (IMHO): I started to better understand the main PGO pain points for different stakeholders, and I hope at least some people started to consider using PGO for their projects.
 Would be nice to have the same kind of conversation at many other conferences!

+TODO: expand about GSoC that it still can be used but should be tracked per project.
+If I want something more global - another conversation should be held with someone else

 I am thinking about trying to collaborate with large firms like Google on a project about integrating PGO into different kinds of software as a part of [Google Summer Of Code](https://summerofcode.withgoogle.com/) (GSoC).
-Regarding GSoC I have talked about at FOSDEM with GSoC representatives on the conference.
+Regarding GSoC I have talked about at FOSDEM 2024 with GSoC representatives on the conference.
 Unfortunately, GSoC is not a place where I can suggest integrating PGO into multiple projects - I need to propose this idea for each project instead, one by one, and only then it's possible to use GSoC resources for integrating PGO into each project.
 It's a pity but maybe there are other places?
 What about making collaboration between PGO and Hacktoberfest, huh?

 ### Expand PGO usage across programming languages